 Is sexual assault ever “accidental” so that insurance is triggered?

 This discusses a recent case called Gonzalez v.
-Fire Insurance Exchange (2015) H039368, 6th Appellate District, emphasizing the need to carefully draft a complaint so that the defendants’ insurance is triggered.
+Fire Insurance Exchange (2015) H039368, 6th Appellate District.
+The case emphasizes the need to carefully draft a complaint so that the defendants’ insurance is triggered by a sexual assault.
 It is also critical to locate all potential applicable insurance policies as each may have its own definitions.

-In 2007, a seventeen year old girl was invited to a party with baseball players on the De Anza College baseball team.
+In 2007, a seventeen year old girl was a victim of sexual assault.
+She sent to a party with baseball players on the De Anza College baseball team.
 After the players fed her shots of alcohol in rapid succession, nine of them took turns assaulting her after she passed out.
+The worst kind of sexual assault.
 Others at the party tried to help, but the assailants pushed them away.
 The victim brought suit against the assailants.
 One assailant submitted the lawsuit to his insurance carrier but the carrier denied coverage.

 The insurance company claimed “(1) none of the alleged conduct was the result of an ‘accident’ and thus, there was no ‘occurrence’ as required by the Homeowners Policy; (2) all of the claims were excluded by the Policy’s Sexual Molestation Exclusion because they were all inextricably intertwined with the actual, alleged, or threatened sexual misconduct, sexual molestation, or physical or mental abuse of a minor; (3) the Policy excluded coverage for claims for punitive damages; and (4) the claims all involved willful conduct and were excluded pursuant to the Policy’s intentional acts exclusion as well as by Insurance Code section 533.”